SeekDaSky/Sok/README.md

 ## The Client class

 ​	The client class allows the developper to perform I/O actions on socket.
-Thsi class is created when either accepting a client with the Server class or with the `createTCPClientSOcket` method:
+This class is created when either accepting a client with the Server class or with the `createTCPClientSOcket` top-level function:

 ```kotlin
 suspend fun createTCPClientSocket(address : String, port : Int ) : TCPClientSocket